-If you're planning on visiting Greece, you can expect that Greecians in the tourist industry will almost exclusively use yassas when addressing visitors.
+If you're planning on visiting Greece, you can expect that Greeks in the tourist industry will almost exclusively use yassas when addressing visitors.
 For those working in hospitality and restaurant services, tourists are considered honorable and honored guests.

 Other Traditions of Greetings in Greece

 More Ways to Say "Hello" and Helpful Terms to Know

-Greeks use kalimera for "good morning," kalispera for "good evening," efcharisto for "thank you," parakalo for "please" and sometimes even "thank you," and kathika for "I am lost."
 Although you'll find almost everyone in the tourist industry speaks at least a little English, you might surprise your host if you use one of these common phrases in conversation.